salesforce-marketingcloud/MarketingCloudSDK-iOS/_posts/2022-08-08-trouble-coredata-migration.md

 It is up to the application developer to determine what attributes and tags are set in the current data set.

 > _IMPORTANT_: You will be given access to the v8.x and v7.x tags and attributes _prior to_ the SDK being initialized!
-The developer will need to hold onto the data until the SDK had been initialized, so that you may set (for example) your tags using SFMCSdk.mp.addTags().
+The developer will need to hold onto the data until the SDK had been initialized, so that you may set (for example) your tags using `addTags()`.

-{% include tabbed_gists.html sectionId="manual_merging_optin" names="Swift,Obj-C" gists="https://gist.github.com/sfmc-mobilepushsdk/dc58826be814f0ca13519bf6c1c37ef2.js,https://gist.github.com/sfmc-mobilepushsdk/8dfce5a8b9d6686eeae8c2c290cd4db8.js" %}
+{% include tabbed_gists.html sectionId="manual_merging_optin" names="Swift,Obj-C" gists="https://gist.github.com/sfmc-mobilepushsdk/dc58826be814f0ca13519bf6c1c37ef2.js,https://gist.github.com/sfmc-mobilepushsdk/70422d9a501a5c30ac099e5ba0b79019.js" %}

 ## Retrying